Predictez/Orbona/README.md

 2. Tipping Token - Token holders can tip art and NFT holders
 3. Buyer of last resort - Token is used as UBI for NFT artist and sellers.

+### Governance :

+Token Holders can take part in governance of Orbona ecosystem by voting on proposals.
+Proposals can be for
+1. Amount of Orbona Tokens that is dispensed under Buyer of last resort facility
+2. Burn rate for Orbona Token
+3. Reward Amount for tippers
+4. Burning of any unspent tokens
+5. Any Adhoc projects

 ## Roadmap:

    <b> Q1 2023: </b> Orbona token launch, initial marketing and promotion.